A series of posters on common birds in different habitats

 Farmlands and Grasslands are important for many birds -- for example ground birds like quails and pipits, and birds of prey like harriers and vultures.
 Seed-eating birds like munias and weavers find their food in these habitats, and so do insect-eaters like bushchats and rollers.
 If you see a patch of wilderness with no trees, don't dismiss it as wasteland!
 Go and take a look, and you may find some of the common birds shown in this poster.

 The poster size is A1 (594 x 841 mm) printed on thick paper and with 2 folds for ease of shipping.
-The A3 size print quality pdf of the posters can be downloaded here while the A1 size print quality pdf is here.
-If you'd like to purchase posters in bulk (more than 10 copies) please write to us at email@example.com.
+The A3 size print quality pdf of the English posters can be downloaded here while the A1 size print quality pdf of all posters are here.
+If you'd like to purchase posters in bulk (more than 10 copies) please write to us at firstname.lastname@example.org.
+You can recommend schools for receiving free copies of our regional language posters and pocket guides by filling this form.

 Supporting conservation outreach in India